frederic-perez/AmE-dictionary/data/idioms.md

 __without further ado__ With no more delay.
 __work one’s fingers to the bone__
 __work one’s tail off__
+__work up a sweat__ __1__ Literally, to perspire due to strenuous physical activity. _Ping pong is actually great exercise.
+You really can work up a sweat after just a few games._ __2__ By extension, to put forth a large amount of energy or effort into or toward a task.
+Often used in the negative to indicate the opposite. _That test was so easy, I aced it without even working up a sweat._
 __worked out__ __5__ _v_ To have a specific result. _I never planned to become a lawyer, that’s just how it worked out._
 __worried sick__ Very concerned or anxious about a person or situation. _The next time you’re going to be this late getting home, please call me, because I was worried sick!_
 __wouldn’t listen__ _He wouldn’t listen._